web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 > the object then this method must return null.

 This algorithm exhibits different behavior depending on whether or not an item exists at the provided key.
-In specification language, we'd say "it branches on the presence of the key."
-To test this thoroughly, we would write two tests.
-One test would verify that `null` is returned when there is no item at the provided key (that's the "branch taken" path).
-The other test would verify that an item we previously stored was correctly retrieved when we called the method with its name (that's the "branch not taken" path).
+To test this thoroughly, we would write two tests: one test would verify that `null` is returned when there is no item at the provided key, and the other test would verify that an item we previously stored was correctly retrieved when we called the method with its name.

 ### Sequence